 ATMs (bancomat) are widely available in larger cities, especially at bank branches and shopping centres.
 They are far scarcer in rural areas and villages.

 Stores in larger cities accept cards such as Visa, MasterCard, Star and Plus.
-Romania is largely a cash-based society.
-However, some shops in smaller towns and villages are unlikely to accept cards.
-PIN codes are standard, but credit fraud in Romania is an unfortunate reality.
+Romania is largely a cash-based society, and some shops in smaller towns and villages are unlikely to accept cards as credit fraud in Romania is an unfortunate reality.
 Expats should take appropriate precautions to avoid being scammed.

 Taxes in Romania

 The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
-Romania has a flat tax rate of 16 percent on corporate and individual income.
+Romania has a flat personal income tax rate of 10 percent.